Kurento/kurento/source/user/faq.rst

       If you happen to deploy both Coturn and KMS in the same machine, we recommend that their port ranges do not overlap.

 #.
-Configure the STUN or TURN parameters in both Kurento Media Server and all WebRTC clients (like web browsers).
-Check :ref:`STUN/TURN Server Configuration <configuration-stun-turn>` for ways to configure KMS with these parameters.
+Provide your STUN or TURN server settings to both Kurento Media Server and all WebRTC clients (like web browsers).
+Check :ref:`STUN/TURN Server Configuration <configuration-stun-turn>` for ways to configure this in Kurento.

 #.
 Check that your Coturn server is working.
 For that, follow the steps given in the next section.